Note: Changes in question wording mean that this graph does not reliably demonstrate a downward trend, despite how it may appear.

 The lack of one consistent definition of who constitutes a ‘migrant’ is a significant problem, making it a challenge to get a realistic understanding of public opinion.

 Gaps remain in the evidence base simply at the level of describing as opposed to explaining public attitudes toward migration.
-As noted above, we know little about how members of the public understand the term “immigrants” or “immigration”.
-While official government statistics on net migration are based on a specific definition—anyone who comes to the UK to stay for at least one year qualifies as a “long-term international migrant”—it is not clear that many members of the public distinguish migrants accurately from others such as short-term visitors, naturalised British citizens, “second generation migrants” (children of migrants who themselves are actually native-born British), and ethnic or religious minorities generally.
-In a media environment that often conflates categories such as refugees, asylum seekers, and migrants (Baker et al. 2008), there is a real danger that survey respondents’ expressed opinions are based on an image of immigration that highlights only a subset of the full array of migrants to the UK.
+As noted above, most of the evidence base comes from questions about 'immigrants' or 'immigration', terms which are defined vaguely or not at all.
+Therefore the evidence base records responses to immigration however each survey respondent understands and envisions it (Blinder 2013).
+While official government statistics on net migration are based on a specific definition - anyone who comes to the UK to stay for at least one year qualifies as a 'long-term international migrant' - it is not clear that many members of the public distinguish migrants accurately from others such as short-term visitors, naturalised British citizens, 'second generation migrants' (children of migrants who themselves are actually native-born British), and ethnic or religious minorities generally.
+In a media environment that often conflates categories such as refugees, asylum seekers, and migrants (Baker et al. 2008), there is a danger that survey respondents’ expressed opinions are based on an image of immigration that highlights only a subset of the full array of migrants to the UK.

-Thus, the evidence base from surveys and polls provides a good sense of how people respond to “immigration” when talked about in these general, categorical terms.
-The evidence is less useful, however, as a guide to public preferences for particular policies, or to public attitudes about particular categories of migrants.
+The knowledge questions thus indicate that many members of the public are not aware of facts about migration trends and policies.
+This is not surprising, given that members of the public are often not well-versed in the details of policy in any area, nor should they be expected to be policy experts.
+Nonetheless, it indicates that the evidence base from surveys and polls is most useful as a sense of how people respond to 'immigration' when talked about in general, categorical terms.
+The evidence is less useful as a guide to public preferences for particular policies, or in most cases to public attitudes about particular categories of migrants.